idarahu/DE-project/Design.md

 - journal-ref – information about the journal where the article was published
 - doi – Digital Object Identifier (DOI) of the paper
 - report-no – institution's locally assigned publication number
-- categories – categories/tags in the ArXiv system, i.e. field of the current study
+- categories – categories/tags in the arXiv system, i.e. field of the current study
 - license – license information
 - abstract – abstract of the publication
 - versions – history of the versions (version number together with timestamp/date)
-- update_date – timestamp of the last update in ArXiv
+- update_date – timestamp of the last update in arXiv
 - authors_parsed – previous authors field in the parsed form

 In this project's scope, the fields of submitter, authors, title, journal-ref, doi, categories and versions will be used (all the others will be dropped).